The Features and Performance of Butterfly Valve

 Flashing and cavitation only occur in liquid media.
 In the actual production process, flashing and cavitation will cause vibration and noise, which will shorten the service life of the valve.
 Therefore, when selecting the valve, one shall prevent the valve from flashing and cavitation.

 In order for the adjusting valve to work normally, the equipped actuator must be able to produce enough output force to ensure a high degree of sealing and valve opening.
-For double-acting pneumatic, hydraulic and electric actuators, there is generally no return spring.
+According to double regulating valve working principle, there is generally no return spring for double-acting pneumatic, hydraulic and electric actuators.
 The magnitude of the acting force has nothing to do with its running direction.
 Therefore, the key to selecting an actuator is to understand the large output force and the rotating torque of the motor.
 For single-acting pneumatic actuators, the output force is related to the opening of the valve, and the force appearing on the adjusting valve will also affect the motion characteristics, so it is required to establish a force balance across the opening range of the adjusting valve.

 After determining the output power of the actuator, one shall select the corresponding actuator according to the requirements of the process environment.
 For explosion-proof requirements on site, pneumatic actuators should be used.
 From the perspective of energy saving, electric actuators should be used as much as possible.
 If the adjustment accuracy is high, a hydraulic actuator can be selected such as the speed adjustment of the transparent machine of the power plant, the temperature adjustment control of the catalytic device reactor of the oil refinery and so on.